 The BBC offers a variety of entry schemes in television.
-The Production Trainee Scheme, open to both grads and non-grads, is our gold standard fast-track paid traineeship offering placements in TV and radio around the UK and mentoring from a senior BBC manager.
+The Production Trainee Scheme, open to both grads and non-grads, is its gold standard fast-track paid traineeship offering placements in TV and radio around the UK and mentoring from a senior BBC manager.
 The Production Apprenticeship, aimed at those who don’t have a qualification above Level 3/A Levels, offers paid work on a range of TV and radio productions while studying towards a Level 3 Apprenticeship in Creative & Digital Media.
 Both of these entry schemes and many others are detailed at www.bbc.co.uk/getin.
 The BBC also offers a wide variety of four-week work experience placements in all areas of the business, detailed at www.bbc.co.uk/careers/work-experience and individual job vacancies across the organisation at www.bbc.co.uk/careers.

 Creative Access is a strategic initiative which complies with its obligations under the Equality Act 2010.
 It is supported by Creative Skillset and HM Government through employer ownership funding. http://creativeaccess.org.uk/opportunities

 Fremantlemedia UK, is a group of production labels including Boundless, Retort, Talkback, Thames, Newman Street and Euston Films and a digital division, Fremantlemedia UK Commercial, who provide some of the UK’s most successful content.
 It is the UK Production arm of Fremantlemedia, the global production and content business of the RTL Group, Europe’s largest television and radio company.

 Fremantlemedia UK wants to work with talented people across all areas of business www.fremantlemediauk.com